 Introducing big data analytics in credit scoring may require a reallocation of banking resources.
 Traditional banks are often held back by legacy systems that are not adjusted to the task at hand [6].
 Simultaneously, banks can be reluctant to use external data sources for fear of defying customer's trust.
 This paper offers a big data application for banks that does not require large IT infrastructures and that uses internal data only.
 The data, in the form of transaction logs, are already available at banks.
-As the results show, with few months of transaction data, high accuracies can easily be obtained.
+As the results show, with few months of transaction data, a high accuracy can easily be obtained.
 The smoothed wvRN classifier is a straightforward method with low computational time.
-On the largest data set, it took 48.96 seconds to run 10 folds for the implied network using Matlab and only 1.65 seconds for the direct network 3.
-The network scores can be integrated as a variable into the existing credit scoring models and can thus provide additional information without disrupting the entire credit scoring system.
+On the largest data set, it took 48.96 seconds to run 10 folds for the implied network using Matlab and only 1.65 seconds for the direct network $^{6}$ .
+We should note that the data preparation process (extraction of the transaction log and transformation of the log to an adjacency matrix) is a time-intensive process.
+However, once extracted, the data can be utilized for purposes other than credit scoring as well, including targeted advertising and churn prediction.
+This process can also be done in an incremental manner, so once the first batch has been processed, the weekly or monthly processing to add the new transactions would be quite fast.
+Finally, the network scores can be integrated as a variable into the existing credit scoring models and can thus provide additional information without disrupting the entire credit scoring system.